 e.
 Carrying out R&D and innovation activities; and

 f.
-Implementing solutions with decarbonisation objectives.
+Implementing solutions with decarbonization objectives.

 The RIC is awarded on qualifying expenditures incurred by the company in respect of a qualifying project, during the qualifying period.
 Each RIC award will have a qualifying period of up to 10 years.

 The credits are to be offset against Corporate Income Tax payable.
-Any unutilised credits will be refunded to the company in cash within four years from when the company satisfies the conditions for receiving the credits.
+Any unutilized credits will be refunded to the company in cash within four years from when the company satisfies the conditions for receiving the credits.

 3. Introduce an additional Concessionary Tax Rate (“CTR”) tier of 15% for the Intellectual Property Development Incentive (“IDI”)